usherlabs/usher-referrals/README.md

 ### Log Store

-We are working on incorporating a [decentralized time series database for event management](https://www.usher.so/network/).
-By transforming real-time data streams into queryable datasets and utilizing Arweave's permanent storage, Log Store ensures data reliability and easy access.

-Log Store will empower users to customize storage preferences and stake cryptocurrency to cover storage costs.
-This decentralized approach enhances event management in Web3 applications, analytics, and business intelligence.
-Ultimately, our aim is to simplify data handling while unlocking its full potential in the constantly evolving Web3 landscape.
+Rather than requiring your partner & brands network to trust that you're managing critical data correctly, Usher will neverage a [decentralized time series database for event management](https://www.usher.so/network/).
+By collecting referrals, conversions and other events into the Log Store Network, powered by Arweave's permanent storage, we enable a tamper-proof data store so that on-chain remittance cannot be manipulated, keeping all participants of the Usher partner network secure.

 ### Remittance Protocol

-Usher is working on integrating a Remittance Protocol for decentralized funds management.
+Usher is participating in the development and integration of a Remittance Protocol for decentralized funds management.

-This protocol leverages the power of EVM smart contracts and the security of the Internet Computer platform to handle crypto incentives deposited by Partner Program Operators and distribute rewards to users participating in marketing campaigns.
+This protocol leverages the power of EVM smart contracts and the security of the Internet Computer platform to handle the distribution of crypto deposited by Brands adopting performance-based marketing.

-Our ultimate goal is to create a secure, transparent, and user-friendly way for operators to deposit incentives and for users to claim their rewards.
-We believe that by using EVM smart contracts and the Internet Computer's decentralized infrastructure, we can create a trustless and automatic system that genuinely rewards Partners for their marketing efforts.
+Our ultimate goal is to create a secure, transparent, and user-friendly way for Operators to manage an Usher instance, and Partner Network, leaving all security requirements involed in funds management to a secure autonomous decentralised system.

 ## 🗎 License